Last Updated: 11th November, 2023

 In the podcast, Mr Howell explained that he has spent all of the £25,000 he has raised from the crowdfunder on his own legal expenses, of which £2,000 remains.
 He has three costs orders against him, none of which have yet been paid.

 The purpose of these documents and podcast appears to be to support fundraising efforts – Mr Howell has stated that he requires another £23,000 to see the case through.
-The fundraiser currently stands at £900.
+As of February 2023, the fundraiser stood at £900.

 Mark Howell for Justice: https://www.crowdjustice.com/case/mark-howell-for-justice/